JohnSnowLabs/spark-nlp-workshop/products/sagemaker/models/JSL-Medical-Reasoning-LLM-32B/outputs/README.md

 #### 1. Chat Completion (Streaming)

 **Description:**
 Each chunk contains a portion of the assistant's message.
-For reasoning models, the `reasoning_content` is streamed first, followed by the `content`.
+For reasoning models, the `reasoning` field is streamed first, followed by the `content`.
 The full response is reconstructed by concatenating the respective fields from the `delta` objects in the order received.

 **Fields (per chunk):**